LivePersonInc/developer-center/pages/newdocuments/Messaging Channels/Mobile App Messaging SDK for iOS/Methods/messaging methods.md

 ```

 <div class="important">
-Important:

-**The proprietary SDK notification is only for display purposes, interacting with it will launch the Application, but won't navigate to the Conversation Window/ViewController, for a fully interactive notification host app needs to provide the implementation.**
+The proprietary SDK notification is only for display purposes, interacting with it will launch the Application, but won't navigate to the Conversation Window/ViewController, for a fully interactive notification host app needs to provide the implementation.
 </div>

 ### registerPushNotifications